unitaryfund/qrack/README.md

 Virtual machines created with Qrack can be abstracted from the code that runs on them, and need not necessarily be packaged with each other.
 Qrack can be used to create a virtual machine that translates opcodes into instructions for a virtual quantum processor.
 Then, software that runs on the virtual machine could be abstracted from the machine itself as any higher-level software could.
 All that is necessary to run the quantum binary is any virtual machine with the same instruction set.

 Direct measurement of qubit probability and phase are implemented for debugging, but also for potential speed-up, by allowing the classical emulation to leverage nonphysical exceptions to quantum logic, like by cloning a quantum state.
-In practice, though, opcode might not rely on this (nonphysical) functionality at all.
+In practice, though, opcodes might not rely on this (nonphysical) functionality at all.
 (The MOS 6502 emulator referenced above does not.)

 Qrack compiles like a library.
 To include in your project: